BU-CS320/Spring-2019/project/INSTRUCTIONS.md

 There are many other features, small and large, which could be imagined (orderings on lists? array types? n-ary tuples? conversion between prefix and infix? lazy evaluation? compilation[**](#difficult)?
 The list goes on and on.....).
 Please talk to Mark if you have creative ideas!
 Some things are very challenging, and may change the language specification drasticly: these need to be aproved by Mark before the first milestone, and may require additional work by the 2nd milestone.

 <a name="medium">*</a> Mark needs to aprove before Before Milstone 2.
-Might require some work on our end, for instance We might need to give you extra permissions in your repo for you to set up Continuous Integration.
+These problems might require some work on our end, for instance We might need to give you extra permissions in your repo for you to set up Continuous Integration.
+Mark also might have some hints he would like to give you before you start.

-<a name="difficult">**</a> This is challenging, Mark needs to approve before Milestone 1
+<a name="difficult">**</a> This is challenging, Mark needs to approve before ~~Milestone 1~~ ASAP.